Noah: The Advent of Grace

 THE WAY

 Many scriptures relate to the eternal quality of favor or grace.
 Psalm 35.27 is very explicit as to how one should understand his life: “Let them shout for joy, and be glad, that favor my righteous cause: yea, let them say continually, Let the Lord be magnified, which hath pleasure in the prosperity of his servant.”
-Noah lives somewhat in that pleasure of prosperity, whether spiritually or physically.
+Noah lives somewhat in that pleasure of prosperity, whether considered spiritually or physically.
 Noah prospers his family and does whatever good work he might do.

 In Psalm 35, David calls out to God because he is being persecuted without cause.
 Noah finds himself in a similar situation.
 The world is so corrupt a good man will have to defend himself with faith, righteousness, staying close to God (God walked with him), and serving as God directs.
 Noah remains close to God amid dire circumstances.

 The principle of grace is pristine, for it can come only from God.
-Grace stands beyond the self and holds out abundance, unending potential, and unending favor, thus lending itself to eternality.
+Grace stands beyond the Self and holds out abundance, unending potential, and unending favor, thus lending itself to eternality.
 If all comes from God, then all favor must come from God.
 The most basic spiritual and religious principles are embodied within grace.

 The spirit flows outward, the king within the kingdom speaks, and finally, we listen.
 For Christians, the born-again experience initiates acceptance but also a pathway, for it is intended that the new man walks down this path, for the old man cannot.
-How shall he walk but sow his pathway before him?
-Many Christians unwittingly confuse ‘born-again’ as the ending point.
-However, its intended effect initiates participation and continued development within the Way.

 In Jesus’ time, the common man did not understand that God lived within.
 The idea of the spirit animating the soul, including the principle of a kingdom within, remained hidden, a part of the secret teachings.
-Conscience was understood, but to receive tutoring from Him, remained a veil not yet lifted.
+Conscience was understood, but to receive tutoring from Him (from the kingdom within) remained a veil not yet lifted.
 Therein, the population suffered from a loss of awareness.
-Prayer, sacrificing, and crying out, God remained only out-pictured.
-The pathway Jesus taught always urged others forward, whether by healing, teaching, or example, but always sowing seeds of awakening onto the field of which each man stood.
+For most Jews of Jesus’ time, prayer, sacrificing, and crying out, God remained only out-pictured.
+So, wherein one person seeks an answer or a wisdom message from without, even though an acceptable practice, another begins to seek and also know Him within.

-Each person determines spiritual individuality based on how they proceed on the pathway.
+There are many ways in which one may listen: quiet time with God, prayer, a state of mind open to Him, inward inspection, considering quietly what is wisdom, and waiting for His Word with expectation.
 Communing with God and speaking to God assists each person so that he may receive guidance.
 Praying openly allows conversance with God, even though His answer may arrive quietly and from within.
-Students considering the Way should closely examine their current pathway.
+Each person determines his spiritual individuality based on how they proceed on the pathway.
+Each person should closely examine their current pathway.
 A righteous pathway requires attention and must remain integral to daily life.
-It seems clear that Noah and his family pursue such active ministry.
+It seems clear that Noah and his family pursue such an active pathway and ministry.

 Consider the feelings of the ‘God who is a Spirit’ like you consider your own.